Snipers Briefing For Henwood Ranch Range Day For Writers

 Why This Post?

-This briefing is based on my experience with a type of weapon that has been used by snipers, and on research I have conducted with military snipers and document research.
+This briefing is based on my personal experience with a type of weapon that has been used by snipers, and on research I have conducted with military snipers and document research.
 It also reflects my own author efforts to create credible sniper characters for several of my published books, including a more recent unfinished work one with a white-hat, female “guardian” sniper.

 The ideas and links below reflect some of my experience and research.
 This also assumes that you (as an attendee) may be considering a book about a civilian murder using a sniper weapon.
 In this context, I’m ruling out mass shootings carried out by psychologically damaged individuals whose goal is mass casualties of people, and who do not plan to escape or remain anonymous and which which do not target specific individuals.